Teen Inflammation Glutamate Emotion Research (TIGER)

 The BOBA study comprises of focus groups and youth advisory boards to help researchers learn about the barriers that individuals who are historically underrepresented in biomedical research face with respect to participating in research studies.

 We are also actively recruiting for BOBAS, which focuses on how best to conduct studies focused on the role of social media and social behaviors in depression from youth with lived experience.
-Please contact Cheryl Sun if you are interested in participating in BOBA/BOBAS or if you wish to work on these projects as a volunteer!
+Please contact Cheryl Sun at cherylsun@psych.ucla.edu if you are interested in participating in BOBA/BOBAS!

 Women’s Affect, Variability, Endocrinology, and Stress (WAVES)

 WAVES is a dense-sampling project led by graduate student, Melanie Dratva, that focuses on the role of ovarian hormones dynamics on brain-derived neurotropic factors and mood health in typically cycling women.
-Please contact Melanie Dratva if you are interested in participating in this study or joining her project team as a volunteer!
+This 6-week study will require daily saliva samples and questionnaires (to be completed remotely), weekly biospecimen collection at UCLA, and two MRI scans at UCLA.
+Please contact Melanie Dratva at candylabstudy@g.ucla.edu with the subject title “WAVES” if you are interested in participating in this study!

 Enhancing Neuroimaging Genetics through Meta-Analysis (ENIGMA)

-Dr. Ho collaborates with researchers around the globe through the ENIGMA consortium to identify the effects of depression and stress on brain morphometry.
+Dr. Ho collaborates with researchers around the globe through the ENIGMA consortium to identify the effects of depression and stress on brain morphometry and to examine sex differences and age-related effects on the brain.

 Subcortical shape alterations in major depressive disorder: Findings from the ENIGMA Major Depressive Disorder Working Group